uoscompsci/PRISONER/doc/tutorials.demo.rst

    </attribute>

 If you now revisit the website for the demo experiment, and continue through the PRISONER bootstrap process, you will note that PRISONER automatically detects the changes to the policy and requests the appropriate additional Facebook permissions.
 Now, the missing attributes will be visible on the experimental results page.

+Similarly, you can modify any other aspect of this demo to see how you can request different types of data.
+To understand the data you can collect from Facebook using PRISONER, consult the documentation for the Facebook Service Gateway.